mtklein/questlog/PLAN.md

 ## TODO
 - [ ] Persist visited areas for the fog of war overlay between sessions.
 - [ ] Add haptic or audio feedback when discovering major locations.
-- [ ] Seed the app with example quests around Taipei.

 Completed tasks should be removed from this list as development progresses.